WooCommerce variable products: how to increase your store’s potential

 • Add to cart button: the add to cart button will be disabled until a variation is selected

-If you want, you can also list product variations as a table and it’s going to look like this:
+If you want, you can also list product variations as a table.

 Enhancing WooCommerce product variations